nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 These operations are exposed in the `DailyRoute` class  as `DailyRoute#addDailyRoute()`, `DailyRoute#getDailyRoute(String)`, `DailyRoute#getSelectableDay()`, `DailyRoute#getValidDay()`. <br />
 Given below is an example usage scenario and how the addDailyRoute mechanism behaves at each step. <br />
 Step 1.
 The user launches the application.<br />
 Step 2.
 The user executes `add daily route` command.
-UI will then prompt the user `SELECT ENTRY TO ADD:`  to input a day index. <br />
+UI will then prompt the user `Select entry to add:`  to input a day index. <br />
 Step 3.
 The UI then prompts the user to input the next block that is in the day's schedule.  <br /> The inputted location will be appended to an ArrayList. <br />
 Step 4.
 Repeat step 3 until the word `END` is input by the user. <br /> Step 5.
 The inputted day, and the filled Arraylist from step 3 is then passed into the DailyRoute object<br /> This done using the addDailyRoute method from the DailyRoute class.
 The selectableDay boolean flag for the selected day is also set to true. <br />